WilsonSayresLab/AlignmentProcessor/README.md

 	new row, followed by a tab, then the desired common name.
 Make sure there are no spaces in either name.

+# KaKs_Calculator Method

+	KaKs_Calculator can calculate substitution rates in a number of different ways which can be specified to AlignmentProcessor using the "-m" flag.
+	These methods include estimations, that are generally much faster, and maximum liklihood models, that should be more accurate.
+See the KaKs_Calculator documentation in the KaKs_Calculotor folder for more information.

+	Estimations:
+	NG (default in AlignmentProcessor)
+	LWL
+	LPB
+	MLWL
+	YN
+	MYN

+	Maximum Liklihood:
+	GY
+	MS (recommended fof maximum liklihood)

 # The CodeML control file

 	Codeml requires that all of its parameters be specified in one control